 Planning - What are the coordinated plans for transporting the TD population?
 Public Information - How is public information distributed about transportation services in the community?
-Certification - How are individual certifications and registrations coordinated for local TD transportation services?
-Eligibility Records - What system is used to coordinate which individuals are eligible for special transportation services in the community?
+Certification - How are individual certifications and registrations coordinated for local TD transportation services? transportation services: Eligibility Records - What system is used to coordinate which individuals are eligible for special transportation services in the community?
+Eligibility Records - What system is used to coordinate which individuals are eligible for Eligibility Records - What system is used to coordinate which individuals are eligible for Eligibility Records - What system is used to coordinate which individuals are eligible for Eligibility Records - What system is used to coordinate which individuals are eligible for Eligibility Records - What system is used to coordinate which individuals are eligible for

 Call Intake - To what extent is transportation coordinated to ensure that a user can reach a Reservationist on the first call?
-Decorporations.
-What is the reconviction process?
-How is the duplication of a reconviction Reservations - What is the reservation process?
+Reservationist on the first can: Reservations - What is the reservation process?
 How is the duplication of a reservation prevented?
-Thin Allocation II in the allocation of this manuscript to marridge according to 49 Trip Allocation - How is the allocation of trip requests to providers coordinated?
+Trip Allocation - How is the allocation of trip requests to providers coordinated?
 Scheduling - How is the trip assignment to vehicles coordinated?